MatthewGerber/raspberry-py/docs/robotic-arm.md

 Due to the symmetry of the design, DoFs 1 and 2 comprise the same parts as 3 and 4.
 These two pairs provide rotation and elevation at each end of the arm, leaving the pincher to sit on top.

-# Parts:  Print Times and Photos
+# Parts:  Print Times/Costs and Photos

 * Base rotator
 * Arm base